2019 • 02 • 20

 - Bring enough cash for your trip as you might not be able to withdraw once your activities begin.
 Ideally, withdraw in big cities such as Butuan or Cagayan de Oro City.

-- Bring your own gear if you plant to go snorkeling and you don’t want to rent.
+- Bring your own gear if you plan to go snorkeling and you don’t want to rent.

 - Bring extra batteries and/or a power bank to keep your gadgets and phone charged.